Gran Hotel (film)

-Gran Hotel (English: Grand Hotel) is a 1944 Mexican film directed by Miguel M. Delgado, starring Cantinflas.
+Gran Hotel (English: Grand Hotel) is a 1944 Mexican film directed and written by Miguel M. Delgado, starring Cantinflas.

 Plot

 Cantinflas is a tramp who is evicted for not paying the rent.
-After wandering, he gets a job at the "Gran Hotel" through a friend, where he is confused with the Duke of Alfanje, who is incognito in the hotel, and the theft of a jewel complicates the situation more.
+After wandering, he gets a job at the "Gran Hotel" through a friend, where he is confused with the Duke of Alfanje, who is incognito in the hotel, and the theft of a jewel further complicates the situation.